 I’m a broken record, just get started!
 What do you have to lose, but a little time?

 But if you find the right client(s), you have SO MUCH to gain!

 And if you want a step-by-step approach to getting started, check out 30 Days or Less to Virtual Assistant Success.
 I am launching version two this week and it addresses literally everything you need to know to launch your own successful business!
-[UPDATE: Version 2 was launched on April 18, 2016.]
+[UPDATE: It has been updated several times, the last time in February 2020.]

 Thank you, Gina!